-- Sir William Borlase's Grammar School is committed to ensuring students gain sufficient information to consider a wide breadth of career possibilities and support decision making. - The school provides comprehensive careers information and education and access to careers software and websites. - Apprenticeship resources available via the Careers area of the website, at the STEM, Literacy and MFL libraries as well as online packages and websites. - Academic Societies are aided in finding appropriate employers to present to them. - Labour market information (LMI) is provided to students in assemblies and via the Careers website to ensure they remain informed as to the current employment trends. - LMI is communicated to parents via the Classroom to Careers newsletter. - Information and opportunities are highlighted to students via assemblies, individual discussions with Key Stage staff, learning resource staff and the Careers Lead.
+- Sir William Borlase's Grammar School is committed to ensuring students gain sufficient information to consider a wide breadth of career possibilities and support decision making. - The school provides comprehensive careers information and education and access to careers software and websites. - Apprenticeship resources available via the Careers area of the website, at the STEM, Literacy and MFL libraries as well as online packages and websites. - The school welcomes the requirements of the "Baker Clause" and Skills and Post-16 Education Act 2022 This legislation requires schools to provide students with "at least six encounters with a provider of approved technical education qualification or apprenticeships".
+The Y8-13 Careers programme now includes a presentation or external trip in each year involving an interaction with a different apprenticeship provider.
+This includes UCAS & Apprenticeships show for Y11, and a University speaker on undergraduate apprenticeship opportunities. - Academic Societies are aided in finding appropriate employers to present to them. - Labour market information (LMI) is provided to students in assemblies and via the Careers website to ensure they remain informed as to the current employment trends. - LMI is communicated to parents via the Classroom to Careers newsletter. - Information and opportunities are highlighted to students via assemblies, individual discussions with Key Stage staff, learning resource staff and the Careers Lead.